eternaldensity/Sandcastle-Builder/README.md

 - Changed Dragon Wisdom again (now it lets you get Panther Poke with a higher number of remaining Caged Logicat questions, so you can store up more with Zookeeper)
 - Caged Logicat shows Zookeeper progress, and updages if you're using Expando
 - On the ONG, Caged Logicat puzzles only resets to 10 remaining if you have less than 10.
+- Achronal Dragon only shows 1 tool at at time, with a button to advance through the tools.

 ## 3.23
 - Mustard sand rate turns to 0